The CGLMP Bell Inequalities: Local and Non-Local Hidden Variable Theories and CGLMP Inequalities

 We can now apply Fine's theorem \ \cite{Fine82a} to express the two sub-system \ measurement probabilities $P(\alpha _{a},\beta _{b}|A_{a},B_{b}) $ in a \emph{local hidden variable theory} form.
-This result only requires the $P(\alpha _{a},\beta _{b}|A_{a},B_{b})$ being given as the \emph{ marginal probabilities} based on the four observable probabilities $ C(j,k,l,m)$, as set out in Eq. (\ref{Eq.CollinsTwoObservProb}).
+This result \emph{only} requires the $P(\alpha _{a},\beta _{b}|A_{a},B_{b})$ being given as the \emph{marginal probabilities} based on the four observable probabilities $C(j,k,l,m)$, as set out in Eq. (\ref {Eq.CollinsTwoObservProb}).
+It is \emph{not required} that the $C(j,k,l,m)$ themselves are given by a \emph{local} hidden variable theory.
 We thus have